jharlow/www/README.md

 # A simple starter kit for Eleventy

 Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well organised starting point to extend it for yourself.
+It also gives you a well organized starting point to extend it for yourself.

 Get started now by **[deploying Hylia to Netlify.][deploy-to-netlify]**